Dans-labs/dariah/docs/Dux.md

 Fetches a complete table, but only the title fields and the fields needed for filtering.

 ### fetchTables()
-Fetches a complete table, but only the title fields and the fields needed for filtering.
+Fetches a list of tables by successively calling `fetchTable`.

 ### fetchItem()
 Fetches a single rows from a table, all fields.